Libby Birch: AFL Women's career

 In 2017, Birch played all seven games for the Western Bulldogs as a 19-year old rookie.
 She made her AFL Women's (AFLW) debut in the opening round against Fremantle and played as a half back and also on the wing but her overall athletic profile allows her the ability to play any position.
 In the off-season of the AFLW, she continues to play for Darebin in the VFL Women's.
 In May 2017, she re-signed with the Western Bulldogs on to the senior list for the 2018 AFLW season.

 Birch was one of two round 2 nominees for the 2018 AFL Women's Rising Star award after a strong defensive tagging role and six disposal match against Brisbane in February 2018.

 She went on to run fifth in the bulldogs best and fairest count, play in their premiership win and make the All Australian Squad.
 Birch also won the competitions AFLW rebel young leader award for 2018.

 After playing every game in AFLW season 3, Birch finished 5th again in the Bulldogs best and fairest.
 On the last day of the AFLW April 2019 sign and trade period Melbourne secured Birch for at least the next 2 seasons.
 The Western Bulldogs finally agreed to terms with Birch being traded for Ashleigh Guest plus picks 8 and 48.

 In April 2019, Birch was traded to Melbourne, while Ashleigh Guest joined the Western Bulldogs.

 In her first season for Melbourne in 2020, Libby won the clubs Trademark Award along with finishing 5th in the Best and Fairest.
 In addition to this, Libby was picked in the AFLW All Australian Team as well as the AFLPA 22Under22 All Australian Team.
 Libby was also a nominee for the AFLPA's MVP Award and Most Courageous.

-Outside of her on-field playing ability, Libby also featured in a Special Comments role for SEN's AFLW Commentary as well as play a prominent role in NAB AFL Auskick at Home Content Series, motivating kids to stay active during the COVID-19 lockdown periods.
-Birch joined Melbourne's leadership group before the first bounce of the 2021 AFLW season.
+Outside of her on-field playing ability, Birch also featured in a special comments role for SEN's AFLW Commentary as well as playing a prominent role in NAB AFL Auskick at Home Content Series, motivating kids to stay active during the COVID-19 lockdown periods.
+Birch joined Melbourne's leadership group in the 2021 AFLW season.